Daugit/teach-spreadsheets/README.md

 The tool's goal is to help Dauphine's teachers to indicate their course's preferences in specific excel template.

-This tool have been development during a Java course at Université Paris Dauphine in Licence MIAGE.
+This tool have been development during a Java course for Licence MIAGE at Université Paris Dauphine.

 <b>Technologies used</b> :
 - Back-end : Java